 The very word ‘divorce’ conjures up all sorts of imagery, much like something out of the movie ‘War of the Roses’!
-And while it will be different for everyone, at some point both parties will experience conflict of some sort.
+And while it will be different for everyone, at some point both parties will experience a conflict of some sort.

 So is it really possible to divorce with dignity?

-A lot of couples separating will sail through the divorce process, having accepted the marriage was over long ago, while others will fight their way through it like two bitter enemies intent on only one person being left standing at the end.
+Many couples separating will sail through the divorce process, having accepted the marriage was over long ago, while others will fight their way through it like two bitter enemies intent on only one person being left standing at the end.

-For many of my clients going through divorce, it isn’t a mutual decision and there will be one person left hurt and the other often not caring how it affects the left behind spouse because they just want to get out now.
+For many of my clients going through a divorce, it isn’t a mutual decision and there will be one person left hurt and the other often not caring how it affects the left-behind spouse because they just want to get out now.
 When one spouse is not emotionally ready (usually my client) I would always advise them to ask the other person to take things slowly, so they can come to terms with the shock of it.
 I understand this isn’t always possible, especially when there is a third party involved and the other person has emotionally moved on some time before.

 Betrayal is another area where high conflict will often inevitably rear its ugly head.
 It’s very difficult to be courteous to someone who has cheated and lied to you and this is where it’s important to find a way to ‘manage’ the situation.
 I believe with the right support you can absolutely have an amicable divorce.